Advocating for Michigan’s Out-of-School Time Funding

 We need you to act now.

-Invite your legislators and their staff to come visit your program.
+Invite your policymakers and their staff to come visit your program.
 There’s no better way to showcase the power and value of afterschool than showing people firsthand.
 You do not need to get the Legislator there—having one of their staff join can be incredibly powerful.

-Encourage Parents to Share Thier Story
+Encourage Caregivers to Share Their Story

-Parents: Your Voice Matters
+Caregivers: Your Voice Matters

-Parents and caregivers are some of the most powerful advocates.
+Caregivers are some of the most powerful advocates.
 When you speak up, decision-makers listen.
 Use our sample letter template to share why your child’s program matters.
 A personal story or simple message can make a big impact.

 We also encourage you to help elevate youth voices by inviting young people to share personal messages with lawmakers.
 Heartfelt letters from older youth and drawings or short notes from the younger ones can make a powerful impression.
 These expressions remind decision-makers that real young people are behind these programs and that their futures are directly impacted by funding decisions.